pixaful/pixaful-live/site/content/blog/web-development-skills.md

 <li>Pick a backend language.
 Don't just pick the one which you think is the coolest, every language out there os being used</li>
 </ul>

 I am selecting PHP as my backend language because I work with Wordpress and magento quite a bit so it only makes sense.
 It may not be the coolest language but since V7 it has grown up quite a bit and is well worth checking out.
-Then I would pick Python or Ruby
+Then I would pick Python or Ruby.